 Reserve Officer Training Corps (ROTC) -\$0.7 Civilian Pay Program Realigns six full-time equivalents from other Subactivity Groups to better allocate manpower to support mission execution and to support the decrease in contractor support. \$0.3 Pilot Diversity Contract The Pilot Recruiting Diversity Program is an Air Force effort to increase the pool of potentially pilot qualified minority applicants for the United States Air Force or Air Force Reserve Officer Training Corps scholarships and its Aviation career fields.
 However, the rate of return of qualified applicants has not proved this program to be beneficial.
 This action reduces contract funding.
 Additionally, this action reduces contract administration at ROTC detachments and scholarship funding. -\$1.0 Installation Support/FSRM -\$119.4 Restore Restoration/Modernization Funding Restores FY 2012 Restoration/Modernization account funding for Energy Conservation facility projects which enhances Air Force ability to achieve energy reduction goals and allows increase for facility consolidation. \$20.9 Facilities Restoration/Modernization In FY 2011 the Air Force realigned restoration and modernization (R&M) funding to higher priority MILCON projects.
-The increase in \$20.0
+The increase in FY 2012 is a result of bringing R&M funding back up to appropriate levels. \$20.0